MyraReeves/SchoolAssignments_OnePage/README.md

 Requirements:

-* Links at top of page to sections
+* Bookmark links at top of page for navigation
 * Photo gallery
 * Form
 * Embedded video file